Children's Court

 Court coordinator

-The court coordinator is a deputy registrar who is responsible for organising and coordinating the caseload of the Court.
+The court coordinator is a registrar who is responsible for organising and coordinating the caseload of the Court.
 They will organise the time and date for each case to be heard.
-The court coordinator can be located at the registrar's office.

 Children's Court powers